fredrkl/nvimsetup/README.md

 ## Keymapping of the Ctrl key

 The Ctrl key is remapped to the `Caps Lock` key.
-The `Ctrl` key is used a lot in neovim, and is easier to reach the `Caps Lock` key using the home row.
+The `Ctrl` key is used a lot in neovim, and it is easier to reach the `Caps Lock` key using the home row.